dileepyadavns/CarDirectionDetection/README.md

 3) in few cases , it performs bad, because right now it works on only single keypoint (center of object) we can improve its performace by detecting multiple keypoints and use majority votes result.

-## If it's helful for you then please give star :)